 If not forwarded by Module 1, Module 2 can be selected by ▶ ▶

-The panel that opens will allow the user to select individual files containing trajectories displayed as length versus time plots on which RANSAC fits a model of microtubule dynamics using the default parameters.
+The panel that opens will allow the user to select individual files containing trajectories which were generated in the first module, which will be displayed as length versus time plots on which RANSAC fits a model of microtubule dynamics using the default parameters.
 Read more about the MTrack-RANSAC parameters.
 If the default parameters work well the rates and averages are displayed in front of the file in the table.
 If the program notices that two succeeding growth events follow without any catastrophe event that row will be marked red indicating to the user that they need to change the parameters for this file for getting proper Ransac fits.

 After the user has gone through certain files in the table shown in the panel below they can click "compute rates and frequencies" in which case average growth/shrink rates and a count of each growth and shrink event along with catastrophe and rescue frequency for each trajectory is computed and stored in the current directory.
 Program creates two files labelled "Allrates.txt" and "Allaverages.txt", in the first file it contains the information about the start and end time and rates of each growth and shrink events along with the trajectory filename for easy identification of to which movie does the computation belongs to.
 In the second file it contains the averaged rate and frequency information of each trajectory analyzed up to then.

-Additionally user can also obtain Lifetime and Length distribution for a certain time point or a time-averaged distribution.
-In the length distribution plot the mean length and standard deviation will also be displayed in the plot after fitting an exponential decay curve to the obtained distribution.
+In addition, the user can obtain microtubule length distribution for a certain time point or a time-averaged distribution.
+In the length distribution plot, the mean length, and the standard deviation will be displayed after fitting an exponential decay curve to the obtained distribution.

 - Robust wide-baseline stereo from maximally stable extremal regions, J Matas, O Chum, M Urban, T Pajdla Image and vision computing 22 (10), 761-767.